sdstark/project/README.md

 * Web browser,Code Editor,Any OS supports Chrome/Mozilla Fire Fox.

+## Libraries Used

+* HTML - For Building Website Layout.
+* CSS - For Styling And Designing Layout.
+* Java Script - For Adding Functions Like DropDown List.

 ### Installing

-* Download main folder from GitHub Repo
+* Download main folder from GitHub Repo.
 * Modifications need to be made to files/folders path.

 ### Executing program